List of people named in the Pandora Papers

 This is a partial list of people named in the Pandora Papers as shareholders, directors and beneficiaries of offshore companies.
 In total, 35 current and former national leaders appear in the leaked documents, alongside 400 officials from nearly 100 countries.
 More than 100 billionaires, 29,000 offshore accounts, 30 current and former leaders, and 300 public officials were named in the first leaks in October 2021.
-An estimated $32 trillion may be hidden from being taxed, according to reports.